nickshanks347/task-tracker-backend-fastapi/README.md

 7. `RELOAD` contains whether or not the application should reload the Python files on-save (usually only enabled for debugging/development)
 8. `HOST` contains the hostname to bind the application to.
 9. `PORT` contains the port to bind the application to.
+10. `DATA_DIR` contains the directory to store the data in.

 When the application starts, it will use `python-dotenv` to set the environment variables listed above.
 The application then reads the required environment variables and loads them into the application.